NathanGASC/Battle-Brothers-Console/README.md

 ## **Functionality**
 - Pressing Tab to toggle console visibility at any moment (in menu or in game).
 - When pressing enter, the Input in the console is executed with the [eval()](https://developer.mozilla.org/fr/docs/Web/JavaScript/Reference/Global_Objects/eval) JavaScript function.
 So you basicaly can't execute Squirrel code directly.
 You will have to create a connection between JavaScript and Squirrel before in your own mod.
-- Pressing ALT toggle DOM debug which create a tooltips containing the Id and the class of the current hovered HTML element in this format : `#[id] .[class]`.
+- Pressing ALT toggle DOM debug which create a tooltips containing the HTML of the hovered element.
 - Customize some keys related to console mod in Mod Options menu.
 - Arrow up and down when the console input is focused to retreive previous commands.
+- Arrow up and down when DOM debug is activated to move to the parent element.
+You can repeat the process until you reach the HTML body.
 - In Squirrel add a global `::Console` which can be used like this `::Console.log("test")` to log to the console that you can see in the upper screenshot.
+- In frontend, console function has been replaced to log in the console.

+## **Optimisation**
+- Create the smalest number of element in the DOM
+- When removing the console from the screen using Tab, logs disapear and are not pushed in the DOM to avoid freeze when logging a lot

 ## **Dependencies**
 - [Modding Standards and Utilities (MSU)](https://www.nexusmods.com/battlebrothers/mods/479)